iwonaluszowicz/iwonaluszowicz.github.io/index.markdown

 I’m half-German, half-Polish, and grew up in Reading, England.
 After studying psychology and philosophy, I started doing freelance translation alongside an unintentionally diverse range of other jobs, including working for a library, an awful café and the Quakers.

-I currently work as a translator and speech therapist and dabble in filmmaking.
+I currently work as a translator/proofreader and filmmaking trainee.

 ![Iwona on a ferry](/assets/img/iwona.jpg)